caarlos0/gophercon-2025/slides.md

 - Input via UI drawn with ASCII and Unicode symbols
 - Interactive applications
 - Might mimic elements from modern UIs: text inputs, buttons
-- Not too easy to script
+- Not easy to script
-- Classic examples: banking software, point of sale, etc
-- Modern examples: vim/nvim, htop, btop, tig, lazygit, lazydocker, k9s
+- Examples: vim/nvim, htop, btop, tig, lazygit, lazydocker, k9s

 ^ note that some apps require specific fonts with extra symbols fonts its a whole other problem